“Rutherford, this is transmutation!”

 In addition to thoroughly understanding radioactivity, Rutherford gave us its first practical use (long before the military, power generation or medical applications came about): calculating the age of the Earth.
 For all these achievements he received the Nobel Prize in Chemistry in 1908, although he could have received two more Nobels for his next discoveries:

-- Rutherford used radioactivity to explore the interior of atoms.
-Together with his student Geiger, he shot alpha rays against a thin gold foil and watched in astonishment as some of these alpha particles bounced back.
-Recovering from the impact, in 1911 he concluded that this was only possible if the atoms had a tiny nucleus, positively charged, in which was concentrated almost all its mass.
-Rutherford’s atomic model had been born, later perfected by his student Bohr: that familiar image of the atom, with the electrons orbiting the nucleus.
+- He first used radioactivity to explore the interior of atoms.
+Together with his student Geiger, the man who learned to count radioactivity, Rutherford fired alpha rays at a thin gold foil and watched in amazement as some of those alpha particles (very few, one in 20,000) bounced back.
+“It was almost as incredible as if you fired a 15-inch shell at a piece of tissue paper and it came back and hit you,” he said at the time.
+Recovering from the impact, in 1911 he deduced that this was only possible if the atoms had a positively charged nucleus that concentrated almost all of its mass in an even tinier centre.
+If we were to enlarge an atom to the size of a large football stadium, the nucleus would be as small as the coin tossed by the referee.
+Rutherford’s atomic model had been born, later perfected by his student Bohr: that familiar image of the atom, with electrons whirling around the nucleus.

 - In his laboratory, Rutherford continued bombarding atoms with alpha rays, until in 1919 he succeeded in transforming nitrogen atoms into oxygen, thus becoming “the first successful alchemist in history.”
 That transmutation of nitrogen into oxygen was the first artificial nuclear reaction, and among its remains Rutherford found the proton, a new subatomic particle with a positive charge.